 Now, we have an existing face_counter starter application that uses the facial recognition model mobilenet_ssd_face and a centroid tracker to find and keep track of how many faces it's seen.

-As you can see here the code to make this app is pretty trim as well because of alwaysAI's edgeIQ Python library, which abstracts away a lot of the complexity required to run a CV application.
+As you can see here the code to make this app is pretty trim as well because of alwaysAI's edgeIQ Python library, which abstracts away a lot of the complexity required to run a computer vision application.

 You can see on line 50 where an object_id has been assigned for each person detected.